New Jersey Bus Accident Lawyers

 Who can be held liable in a New Jersey bus accident?

 Multiple parties may be liable for a bus accident, including the bus driver, bus company, government entities (for public buses), vehicle manufacturers (for defective parts), maintenance companies, and other drivers.
-Our attorneys conduct thorough investigations to identify all responsible parties and maximize your potential recovery.
+Our accident attorneys specializing in bus accidents conduct thorough investigations to identify all responsible parties and maximize your potential recovery.

 -